measurement-kit/measurement-kit/doc/tutorial/unix.md

 may prevent Measurement Kit from working correctly, as they hardcode inside them the `./builtin` prefix, not `/usr/local`.

-On Linux you may need to update the dynamic linker after you have installed to `/usr/local`, running the following command as root:
+On Linux you may also need to update the dynamic linker with:

 ```
 ldconfig
 ```

+Also this command must be run as root.

 ## Using Measurement Kit